fixate/fixate-feathers-hooks/README.md

 Configure fields which should be removed from api responses.
 Configure `sensitiveFields` in your `default.json` (uses `app.get` and `feathers-hooks.remove` hook).

+`>= 1.0.4` - Will throw an error if you use this hook without a configuration for the "model".
+This is to prevent typos causing data to leak.

 ```javascript
 removeSensitiveFields('user')(hook);